WWitman/zettajs-tutorials/2-state-machine/README.md

 ## Change the device state

 The transition action includes an `href` link.
-The link is an HTTP POST command that you can use to change the machine's state.
-To "turn the machine on", you simply form the correct POST request.
+The link is an HTTP POST command that you can use to switch the machine's state.
+To "turn the switch on", you simply form the correct POST request.

 The POST request to turn on the light looks something like this (you'll need to use the link provided in your own response, which has the correct device ID):

 `curl -i -X POST http://127.0.0.1:1337/servers/State%20Machine%20Server/devices/7cbf5759-4106-4985-83aa-e970fe13490d -d 'action=turn-on'`

-In the HTTP response, you can see that the state has been changed from `off` to `on`.
-Furthermore, the available action is changed to `turn-off`.
-To turn the light off again, follow the same pattern by POSTing to the transition URL.
+The following response is returned:

 ```json
 {